osgirl/backbone-marionette-boilerplate/README.md

 > mkdir projectfolder
 # CD into your project folder.
 > cd projectfolder
-# Colne it from github repository.
+# Clone it from github repository.
 > git clone https://github.com/aCreativeDesign/backbone-marionette-boilerplate

+# And finaly.
+> gulp init
 ```

 *If your not familiar with command line you can always download as zip from github. and change the folder name to your project name.*

 ## Folder structure ##